When creating special indexes in an analytical processing (AP) database, follow these best practices:

 +-------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-The preceding query plan shows that the entire table needs to be scanned and the JSON array needs to be filtered row by row.
-JSON filtering itself incurs considerable overhead.
-When the number of records to be filtered reaches a certain threshold, query efficiency can be significantly affected.
-In this case, you can create a JSON multi-valued index on the hobbies column to significantly improve query efficiency.
+From the query plan, you can see that the entire table needs to be scanned and each row of the JSON array needs to be filtered.
+The filtering of a JSON array is time-consuming.
+Therefore, when a large number of rows need to be filtered, the query efficiency is significantly affected.
+In this case, you can create a JSON multi-value index on the hobbies column to significantly improve the query efficiency.

 alter system set _enable_add_fulltext_index_to_existing_table = true;

--- You can see from the query plan that a full table scan is required.
-To improve performance, it is recommended that you create a JSON multi-valued index on the hobbies column:
+-- You can see from the query plan that the entire table needs to be scanned.
+To optimize performance, we recommend that you create a JSON multi-value index on the hobbies column:

 CREATE INDEX idx1 ON user_info ( (CAST(hobbies->'$[*]' AS char(512) ARRAY)) );

--- After the index is created, the performance improves significantly upon executing the same query.
+-- After the index is created, execute the query again.
+The performance is significantly improved.

 OceanBase(root@test)>explain select user_id, name from user_info where JSON_CONTAINS(hobbies->'$[*]', CAST('["hiking"]' AS JSON));